 This defeat colored her entire world.
-Her confidence was shot not only in math but, as a result, in everything else.
+Her confidence was shot not only in math but in everything else.
 Natalia had no try left.
 She was absolutely convinced she couldn’t do it.
 She was convinced she couldn’t do anything, that she was just plain dumb.

 Math had been a struggle for Heather Linchenko already with Natalia’s three older siblings.
-It was the push, the grind, the fighting, consequences, ultimatums and the oft-quoted mantra, “You’ve just got to learn to do hard things.”
-“Math is hard.
+It was the push, the grind, the fighting, consequences, ultimatums and the oft-quoted mantra, “You’ve just got to learn to do hard things” or, “Math is hard.
 Nobody likes math, but you’ve GOT to do it.”